VipinindKumar/Self-Driving/README.md

 # Self-Driving - Lane Detection: program to detect lanes in a video

+## Version 0.85:

+* Increase the quality of lines predicted by dilating the frame after canny function, which increases the width of the foreground objects making it easier to capture lines

 ## Version 0.8:

 * Improve lines detection, using improved parameters values for HoughLInesP